ShakH00/OMGame/docs/networking/hatemToDo.md

 #### Review and revise:

-planning.md and flowchartPlan.md to reflect new stub code and timeline expectations.
+- planning.md and flowchartPlan.md to reflect new stub code and timeline expectations.

-Identify and log:
+##### Identify and log:

-Major milestones and dependency chains (e.g., GUI must wait for Networking state handling).
+- Major milestones and dependency chains (e.g., GUI must wait for Networking state handling).

-Inter-team dependencies (e.g., Profile Matchmaking feeds into PlayerData.java structure).
+- Inter-team dependencies (e.g., Profile Matchmaking feeds into PlayerData.java structure).

 ## 3. Support Stub Implementation with Context
 ### Objective: Guide and support without jumping into major code unless assigned.

-Help annotate GameServerT.java and PlayerData.java with insights, assumptions, or next steps.
+- Help annotate GameServerT.java and PlayerData.java with insights, assumptions, or next steps.

-Cross-reference your diagrams to actual methods (like acceptConnections(), processGameLogicP1()).
+- Cross-reference your diagrams to actual methods (like acceptConnections(), processGameLogicP1()).

-Contribute simple utility code or suggestions for player state syncing, reconnection handling, etc., only when needed.
+- Contribute simple utility code or suggestions for player state syncing, reconnection handling, etc., only when needed.

 ## 4. Meet + Collaborate with Other Teams
 ### Objective: Keep other branches informed and in sync with networking decisions.

-Help organize feedback loops across:
+- Help organize feedback loops across:

-GUI → Networking (e.g., syncing game states to GUI after server move validation).
+- GUI → Networking (e.g., syncing game states to GUI after server move validation).

-Profile Matchmaking → Networking (e.g., how/when PlayerData is transmitted).
+- Profile Matchmaking → Networking (e.g., how/when PlayerData is transmitted).

-Maintain meeting logs (in meetingNotes.md) and contribute to collective diagrams or planning docs.
+- Maintain meeting logs (in meetingNotes.md) and contribute to collective diagrams or planning docs.

-Work with team leads to ensure integration doesn't break inter-team logic.
+- Work with team leads to ensure integration doesn't break inter-team logic.

 ## 5. Stretch Goals (Only if Needed)
 #### Objective: Fill in other areas if time allows.

-If Networking is complete, move temporarily to GUI to help implement buttons, matchmaking menus, or display of network state.
+- If Networking is complete, move temporarily to GUI to help implement buttons, matchmaking menus, or display of network state.

-Possibly prototype light database code or file-based persistence if no one else is handling it.
+- Implement Database code or file-based persistence if no one else is handling it.

+#### Files we Own or Co-Own

+- apiDocumentation.md
+- networkingCodeExplanation.md
+- planning.md
+- flowchartPlan.md
+- error_handling_ideas.md
+- tentative_matchmaking_sessions_ideas.md

+##### Diagrams for:

+- Turn handling & disconnection
+- Client/Server architecture
+- Matchmaking logic
+- meetingNotes.md